 “I am currently working for Tuckey, which is an HVAC/R company, which also deals with Metal Fabrication and Restoration.”

 What is your job title and what do you do?

 “I am an HVAC technician in training.
 That means I ride with a technician and help with general maintenance and also troubleshoot when something is not working.”

 What other employment have you had related to your program areas at CPAVTS?

-How was Cumberland Perry different from your regular high school?
+How was Cumberland Perry different than your regular high school?

 What is your favorite CPAVTS memory?

 “My favorite memory is the entire time I was here...it’s impossible to narrow it down!
 Meeting people from different schools, learning useful information, and having an amazing teacher!
 All of it shaped me into who I am today.
 I am so grateful for my time at CPAVTS, and education.
 I have so many incredible memories, I can’t even count them.”